aadali/nanofq/README.md

   -L, --max_len <max_len>              Min read length [default: 4294967295]
   -q, --min_qual <min_qual>            Min read qual [default: 1.0]
   -Q, --max_qual <max_qual>            Max read qual, but in most cases, you do not need to specify this value [default: 50.0]
-  -d, --use_dorado_quality             use dorado q-score calculation, this means the leading 60 bases will be trimmed if the read length is longer than 60 when calculate the read Q-value
+  -d, --dont_use_dorado_quality        Don't use dorado q-score calculation.
+Using dorado quality means the leading 60 bases will be trimmed if the read length is longer than 60 when calculate the read Q-value
       --gc                             Whether gc content is used to filter read [default: false] -g, --min_gc <min_gc>                Min gc content if --gc is set true [default: 0.0] -G, --max_gc <max_gc>                Max gc content if --gc is set true [default: 1.0]